vuleetu/goabc/README.md

 gob2a
 =====

-binary to assic library for golang
+binary/assic converstion library for golang

+* quoted printable